FDio/vpp/docs/gettingstarted/developers/add_plugin.rst

 ________

 This section shows how a VPP developer can create a new plugin, and add it to VPP.
+We assume that we are starting from the VPP <top-of-workspace>.

-As an example, we will use the **make-plugin.sh** tool found in **.../extras/emacs**. make-plugin.sh is a simple wrapper for a comprehensive plugin generator constructed from a set of emacs-lisp skeletons.
+As an example, we will use the **make-plugin.sh** tool found in **./extras/emacs**. make-plugin.sh is a simple wrapper for a comprehensive plugin generator constructed from a set of emacs-lisp skeletons.

 Create your new plugin
 ----------------------

-Change directory to **.../src/plugins**, and run the plugin generator:
+Change directory to **./src/plugins**, and run the plugin generator:

 .. code-block:: console

-    $ cd .../src/plugins
+    $ cd ./src/plugins
     $ ../../extras/emacs/make-plugin.sh
     <snip>
     Loading /scratch/vpp-docs/extras/emacs/tunnel-c-skel.el (source)...